 The Thylacine Integrated Genetic Restoration Research (TIGRR) Lab, directed by Professor Andrew Pask, will greatly benefit from this collaboration.

-Pask says that “a lot of the challenges with our efforts can be overcome by an army of scientists working on the same problems simultaneously, conducting and collaborating on the many experiments to accelerate discoveries.”
+Pask said recently that “a lot of the challenges with our efforts can be overcome by an army of scientists working on the same problems simultaneously, conducting and collaborating on the many experiments to accelerate discoveries.”

 “With this partnership,” he added, “we will now have the army we need to make this happen.”